 ¼ teaspoon red pepper 26 ounces pasta sauce

 15 ounces ricotta cheese ½ cup water

 Repeat.
-Finish with a layer of noodles, followed by a layer of sauce and remaining cheese.
+Finish with a layer of noodles, followed by a layer of sauce, remaining cheese and pour water over lasagna.

 Cook on low for 4 ½ hours.